Erin Gruwell

 Erin Gruwell (born August 15, 1969) is an American teacher known for her unique teaching method, which led to the publication of The Freedom Writers Diary: How a Teacher and 150 Teens Used Writing to Change Themselves and the World Around Them (1999).
-The 2007 film Freedom Writers and 2019 PBS documentary, Freedom Writers: Stories from the Heart, are based on her story.
+The 2007 film Freedom Writers and the 2019 PBS documentary Freedom Writers: Stories from the Heart are based on her story.

 Education

-Erin Gruwell was born in Glendora, California to Stephen Douglass Gruwell, a formal baseball scout for the Anaheim Angels, and Sandra Faye Alley.
+Erin Gruwell was born in Glendora, California to Stephen Douglass Gruwell, a former baseball scout for the Anaheim Angels, and Sandra Faye Alley.
 Her parents divorced when she was still a young girl.
 She graduated from Bonita High School in La Verne, California, and the University of California, Irvine, where she received the Lauds and Laurels Distinguished Alumni Award.
 She earned her master's degree and teaching credentials from California State University, Long Beach, where she was honored as Distinguished Alumna by the School of Education.

-Erin originally intended to go to law school to become a lawyer rather than a teacher.
+Gruwell originally intended to go to law school to become a lawyer rather than a teacher.
 After watching the 1992 Los Angeles riots on news coverage, she decided to change her profession to a teacher because she believed educating students could make more of a difference.
-She reasoned "I thought, God, by the time you're defending a kid in the courtroom, the battle's already lost.
+She reasoned, "I thought, God, by the time you're defending a kid in the courtroom, the battle's already lost.
 I think that the real fighting should happen here, in the classroom."